soundslikework/lets-learn-web-dev/README.md

 * [Eloquent JavaScript](https://eloquentjavascript.net/) is a classic, and available both for free online and paid as a book if you prefer
 * [Web Design with HTML, CSS, JavaScript and jQuery](https://www.amazon.ca/Web-Design-HTML-JavaScript-jQuery/dp/1118907442/ref=pd_sim_14_2/135-8639174-5034444?_encoding=UTF8&pd_rd_i=1118907442&pd_rd_r=57f1584b-5187-11e9-88de-bdc5d031db6a&pd_rd_w=PHGEL&pd_rd_wg=jC90R&pf_rd_p=29a85b27-a36a-4f8d-94ca-61aa962c5f39&pf_rd_r=EYRGSPPSJWAFBKSA4WXW&psc=1&refRID=EYRGSPPSJWAFBKSA4WXW) is another set that is supposed to be good for the beginner
 * A lot of books can be taken out from the [Library](https://www.torontopubliclibrary.ca/search.jsp?Ntt=html+css+javascript), which is one of my favorite things about the city.
+* You Don't Know JS is a great series - the [whole thing is up on Github](https://github.com/getify/You-Dont-Know-JS) or you can find a copy of the first book, which is an introduction to programming in JavaScript.
+* Occasionally, ebook bundles will be available from [Humble Bundle](https://www.humblebundle.com) but the quality can sometimes be inconsistent and the material can be very specific, so double check and make sure that the titles are what you're looking to learn

 ## Online Resources